Dual Language Program FAQs

 What if I change my mind after my child is in the program?

 Parents are key to the success of any program.
 Upon registering a child for dual language, families are asked to commit their child to the program through eighth grade.
 Because bilingual proficiency is a long-term commitment and space available for English-speaking students is limited, parents are asked to carefully consider whether enrolling their child in the program is right for them.

 Who should I contact if I have questions?

-For more information on the dual language program, contact Amy Mosquera, Director of Dual Language and ELL programs, at 815.788.5035.
+For more information on the dual language program, contact Kari Keith, Director of Dual Language and English Learner programs, at firstname.lastname@example.org or 815.788.5035.